Almost a year ago we ‘discovered’ the Buffalo River

 |

-Flood waters have really ‘tore up’ the banks here at this crossing
+Flood waters have really ‘tore up’ the bank here at this crossing

-especially here on the west bank.
+especially here on the west bank with lots of flood debris.
 A lone

 hiker going the opposite direction crosses the river, we say hi and ask if he